SX-3/ultra/README.md

 ### Sessions

-Multiple session stores are supported: in-memory, Redis, and custom stores.
+Multiple session stores are supported: in-memory, Redis, and your custom stores.

 ```ts
 // session.ts